vladsaveliev/sequana/doc/case_example_trimming_snp.rst

-Effect of the trimming of SNPs detection
+Effect of the trimming on SNPs detection
 ===========================================

 :Description: Effect of trimming (or not trimming) on the the SNPs detection.